theseanything/civilservicelgbt.github.io/_posts/2018-10-17-we-re-creating-a-civil-service-allies-week.md

 image: /assets/images/posts/Twitter%20(No%20date).png
 image-alt: Civil Service Allies Week
 ---
-The best estimates we have show that LGBT+ people make up about 2.5% of the population[^1].
+The best estimates we have show that LGBT+ people make up at least 2.5% of the population[^1].
 As LGBT+ people, we are in a very small minority.

 That's also true in the Civil Service.
 Based on responses to the Civil Service People Survey, we estimate up to 20,000 civil servants are lesbian, gay, bisexual or 'other'[^2].
 We see and hear about LGBT+ civil servants doing fantastic work to make things better for people like them at work every day, but we also know that they couldn't do all of that without support from people who don't identify as LGBT+.